Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Experiments

-\textbf{Model Complexity.} With ultra low-bit quantization, The quantized model can achieve very impressive compression ratios.
-In \cref{tab:param}, we present the compression ratio and speedup in terms of Params and Ops, respectively.
-Following QuantSR \cite{qin2024quantsr}, we only quantize the weights and activations in the most part of high-level feature extractor, but we calculate the compression ratio and speedup for the entire model.
-With a 2-bit setting, our Q-MambaIR achieves approximately 90.6\% and 88.0\% compression ratio for parameters and operations in lightweight MambaIR.
+With ultra-low bitwidth quantization, the quantized model can achieve very impressive compression ratios.
+In Tab.~\ref{tab:param}, we present the compression ratio and speedup in terms of model size (Params) and number of operations (Ops), respectively.
+The reported reduction in parameters is based on an equivalent conversion from 32-bit parameter size.
+The calculation follows the methods used in \cite{qin2023quantsr}.
+With a 2-bit setting, our Q-MambaIR achieves a compression ratio of approximately 90.6\% and an acceleration ratio of 88.0\% for parameters and operations in lightweight MambaIR.